redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 where I said that the whole experience of was demoralizing.

-In January of this year, Jim Turk received the Les Fowlie Intellectual Freedom award at the Ontario Library Conference in January.
+In January of this year, Jim Turk received the Les Fowlie Intellectual Freedom award at the Ontario Library Conference.
 He was also on the Intellectual Freedom Spotlght panel with - again - Pilar and Micheal Vonn, entitled "What is Hate Speech, and What Do We Do About It?"